justktln2/ciMIST/README.md

                             -'laplace' : 1 pseudocount

                         Note that of these options, only 'haldane' and 'percs' add the same total number of pseudocounts to each distribution.
+  --mpnn_batch_size MPNN_BATCH_SIZE
+                        Batch size (in number of trajectory frames) to disatch to ProteinMPNN via jax.vmap.
+Should be set depending on available memory.
+                            DEFAULT: 500.
 ```